 The well-being of people, especially children, is one of the most important prerequisites for healing and staying healthy.
 With the knowledge of how sleep and regeneration are related, and their effects on the healing process, care experts are gaining important new information that is incorporated in the development of therapy mattresses.
 Some systems are built on basal stimulation (promoting and improving sensory perception, body orientation and the ability to communicate).
 Therapy mattresses with micro-stimulation are an example (MiS).

 Underneath the mattress, there is a kind of slatted frame with gently rocking butterfly springs.
 The butterfly springs generate stimulating counter-impulses in response to the child’s breathing and small movements.
 These are fine motor stimuli that supply important signals to the brain via the nerve tracts.
 The brain constructs a three-dimensional model from these signals – our body image.
 Without these signals, there is “radio silence”.
 The brain forgets how to communicate with the body and is no longer able to control movement correctly.
 Micro-stimulation trains the brain during sleep, maintaining physical mobility and mental agility.
 It can prevent pain and support healing processes.
 The child is better able to perceive their own body.
 This forms the basis for restful sleep, especially for children with movement restrictions due to illness or impaired body perception.

 A therapy mattress such as the ThevoSchlummerstern is a child-friendly positioning and therapy system that improves the quality of sleep, perception and the child’s development.
 It is suitable for decubitus prevention and therapy, and also supports pain therapy.
 By reducing sleep interruptions, for instance due to less repositioning, it provides more restful and quiet sleep.
-The ThevoSchlummerstern A generates additional movement stimuli for children with severely reduced mobility (including a vegetative state).

 Children with perception or behavioural disorders, such as ADHD and autism, often have trouble sleeping or wake up frequently during the night.
 Sleep disturbances have a negative impact on the child’s performance and ability to concentrate.
 This is where products such as the ThevoSchlummerstern Senso help.
 They positively affect the child’s restless sleeping pattern with minimal movement stimuli.